milnomada/docker-hbase/README.md

 The deployment is the same as in [quickstart HBase documentation](https://hbase.apache.org/book.html#quickstart).
 Can be used for testing/development, connected to Hadoop cluster.

-# Local distributed
+## Local distributed

-To run local distributed hbase with phoenix:
+Steps to run a local distributed Hbase cluster with a Phoenix service

-## Requisites
+### Requisites

 Build the base version of Hbase 1.3.6
 This image will serve to launch hbase-master and hbase-regionserver containers